maksymovchynnikov/LLP-event-sampler/README.md

 3. The phase space of LLP's decay products is either simulated on-flight for any mass (for exclusive decays/decays into jets), or precomputed for several masses (for hadronic decays into quarks/gluons where showering and hadronization occurs).

 4. The output is a detailed event record containing two files: one about the LLP information - the production yield, the lifetime, the decay probability and decay vertex, and another one about the decay products phase space - the PDG identifier and 4-momentum.
+The output may be handled in the .hepmc format.

 ## How to launch

-To run the code, two tools have to be installed: [FeynCalc](https://feyncalc.github.io/) and a C compiler.
-The notebooks should be placed to the <code>SensCalc</code> folder.
+To run the code, three tools have to be installed: [FeynCalc](https://feyncalc.github.io/), a C compiler, and the package [TableExport](https://github.com/Masterxilo/ExportTable).
+The notebooks from this repository should be placed to the <code>SensCalc</code> folder.

 ## Status